AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 ------
 ### Gitflow
-Gitflow has become one of the most common branching policies which was written by Vincent Driessen in 2010.
+[Gitflow](https://nvie.com/posts/a-successful-git-branching-model/) has become one of the most common branching policies which was written by Vincent Driessen in 2010.

-Gitflow uses **Mainline**, (calling it “develop”) in a single "origin" repository.
-It uses **Feature Branching** to coordinate multiple developers.
-Developers are encouraged to use their personal repositories as **Collaboration Branch** to coordinate with other developers working in similar work.
+Gitflow uses **Mainline** (referred to as "develop") in a single "origin" repository, **Feature Branching** to coordinate developers, and encourages personal repositories as **Collaboration Branches** for coordination on similar work.

-The traditionally named core branch of git is "master", in git-flow, master is used as a Production **Maturity Branch**.
-Gitflow uses a **Release Branch** so that work passes from "develop" through the release branch to "master".
-Hotfixes are organized through a Hotfix Branch.
+In traditional Git, the core branch is named "master".
+In Gitflow, "master" serves as a Production **Maturity Branch**.
+Gitflow also uses a **Release Branch** for transitioning work from "develop" to "master".
+Hotfixes are managed through **Hotfix Branch**es.

-Gitflow doesn't say anything about the length of feature branches, hence nor the expected integration frequency.
-It's also silent on whether mainline should be a Healthy Branch and if so what level of health is needed.
-The presence of release branches implies it isn't a Release-Ready Mainline.
+Gitflow doesn't specify feature branch length or integration frequency.
+It doesn't specify if the mainline should be a **Healthy Branch** or not.
+The presence of release branches suggests it **isn't** a **Release-Ready Mainline**.

 <img src="assets/gitflow.png">

 ------
 ### GitHub Flow
-It's common to find people who say they are using gitflow are actually doing something quite different.
-Often their actual approach is closer to GitHub Flow.
+Many who claim to use Gitflow often follow a different approach.
+In reality, their practice aligns more closely with GitHub Flow.

-GitHub Flow assumes a single version in production with high-frequency integration onto a **Release-Ready Mainline**.
-With that context, **Release Branch** isn't needed.
-Production issues are fixed in the same way as regular features, so there's no need for **Hotfix Branch**.
+GitHub Flow assumes one version in production, frequently integrating onto a **Release-Ready Mainline**.
+The **Release Branch** and **Hotfix Branch** are **unnecessary** and the production issues are fixed in the same way as regular features.

 <img src="assets/github-flow.png">

-Being GitHub, the pull-request mechanism is part of Mainline Integration and uses **Pre-Integration Review**.
+In GitHub, the pull-request mechanism is a part of **Mainline Integration**, involving **Pre-Integration Review**.

 ---
 ## Summary
-Effective control of the assets that you create and depend upon in the course of software development is essential for the success of a project of any size.
+Controlling assets in software development is crucial for project success, regardless of its size.

-The reason we spend so much time on this arguably tangential topic is twofold:
+We focus on version control patterns for two reasons:
-- Version control patterns are central to the way you design your deployment pipeline.
+1. They are integral to designing your deployment pipeline.
-- It has been our experience that poor version control practices are one of the most common barriers to fast, low-risk releases.
+2. Poor version control practices often hinder fast, low-risk releases.

-We have spent some time comparing different version control system paradigms:
+We've invested time in comparing various version control system paradigms:
 - Centralized model
 - Distributed model
 - Stream-based model

-There is a fundamental tension between the desire for continuous integration and the desire to branch.
-Every time you make a decision to branch in a CI-based development system, you compromise to some degree.
->>>>>>> 48716bf1dc0f64621e230246acd1706655720440
+There's a fundamental tension between CI and branching.
+Each branching decision involves some compromise.